dibarradev/FauxCart/README.md

 - ✅ SCSS with CSS Modules
 - ✅ ESLint for code quality
 - ✅ Catalog page with products from Fake Store API
+- ✅ Individual product detail pages with dynamic routing
+- ✅ Product images displayed in header backgrounds
 - ✅ Infinite scroll pagination (6 initial, then 3 at a time)
 - ✅ Integrated navigation system
 - ✅ Responsive product cards with hover effects
 - ✅ Loading states and error handling
+- ✅ SEO-friendly URLs for each product

 ## 📋 Requirements